Have Phorid Flies Infested Your Home This Spring?

 Fruit flies are more apt to stay concentrated around food sources while an infestation of phorid flies will quickly disperse throughout the buildings.
 This makes control and elimination of phorid flies quite difficult.
 The most effective control of phorid flies is to be able to eliminate all food sources and breeding sites.
 This means removing the moist, decaying organic matter and allowing the area to completely dry out.
 Phorid flies will not be able to breed or continue to reproduce without moisture and organic matter.

-While contacting Action Pest Control is your best approach to solving a phorid fly infestation, there are a couple more suggestions to control these flies.
+While contacting Action Pest Control for home pest control is your best approach to solving a phorid fly infestation, there are a couple more suggestions to control these flies.
 Don’t just stop with one feeding source is found.
 There are certain to be others and all must be eliminated.
 Use trash lids and plastic liners to keep out foraging flies, also cleaning the trash receptacles often will help.